clubfoos/facebook-feeds/README.md

 When requesting permissions from Facebook you normally get an access token that is valid for a couple of hours.
-The Facebook Feed service will automatically turn this token into a long lived token through which is valid for
+The Facebook Feed service will automatically turn this token into a long lived token through `extend_permissions` which is valid for [60 days](https://developers.facebook.com/docs/facebook-login/access-tokens/#extending) and save it in the config as `config.access_token`.
-[60 days](https://developers.facebook.com/docs/facebook-login/access-tokens/#extending)
-and save it in the config as `config.access_token`.
 You can check it's validity and expiration date through the `permissions` call.